varsharamesh293/lead-intelligence-automation/README.md

 1. **Business Summary**

     This project automates the classification and analysis of incoming leads and their user comments through the "Contact Us" of the website using Google Gemini AI.<br>
-    Manually reviewing leads to understand who the user is, how urgent the request is, and what action is needed is time-consuming and inconsistent.
+    Manually reviewing leads to understand who the user is, how urgent the request is, and what action is needed is time-consuming and inconsistent.<br>
-    This automation solves that problem by:
+    This automation solves that problem by:<br>
-        - Automatically identifying whether the lead is a Decision Maker, Practitioner, or Other.
+        - Automatically identifying whether the lead is a Decision Maker, Practitioner, or Other.<br>
-        - Assessing the urgency of each comment as High, Medium, or Low.
+        - Assessing the urgency of each comment as High, Medium, or Low.<br>
-        - Generating a concise summary of what the lead wants.
+        - Generating a concise summary of what the lead wants.<br>
-        - Assigning the lead to the correct internal team.
+        - Assigning the lead to the correct internal team.<br>
-    Business Value:
+    Business Value:<br>
-        - Saves manual triage time (can save several hours per week depending on lead volume)
+        - Saves manual triage time (can save several hours per week depending on lead volume)<br>
-        - Improves lead routing accuracy and follow-up prioritization
+        - Improves lead routing accuracy and follow-up prioritization<br>
-        - Ensures consistent classification across all leads
+        - Ensures consistent classification across all leads<br>
-        - Creates structured output (CSV + JSON) ready for CRM ingestion
+        - Creates structured output (CSV + JSON) ready for CRM ingestion<br>
-        - Non-technical teams can monitor results through an interactive Streamlit dashboard
+        - Non-technical teams can monitor results through an interactive Streamlit dashboard<br>

 2. **How It Works** (High-Level Overview)

-    The script reads a raw CSV file containing email, job title, and comment.
+    The script reads a raw CSV file containing email, job title, and comment.<br>
-    The CSV is cleaned and standardized.
+    The CSV is cleaned and standardized.<br>
-    For each row:
+    For each row:<br>
-    A prompt is created based on the job title and comment.
+    A prompt is created based on the job title and comment.<br>
-    The Gemini model analyzes:
+    The Gemini model analyzes:<br>
-        - The persona type
+        - The persona type<br>
-        - The urgency
+        - The urgency<br>
-        - The summary
+        - The summary<br>
-    Output is appended to the dataset.
+    Output is appended to the dataset.<br>
-    Leads are automatically mapped to an internal team based on persona + urgency.
+    Leads are automatically mapped to an internal team based on persona + urgency.<br>
-    Final results are exported as both CSV and JSON.
+    Final results are exported as both CSV and JSON.<br>

 3. **Technical Deep Dive**

-Architecture
+Architecture<br>
-The project follows a modular structure:
+The project follows a modular structure:<br>

     project/
     │